Healthy Oatmeal Spinach Pancakes (GF)

 • I don’t recommend using a food processor, as it doesn’t blend the spinach as smoothly as you’ll likely have larger pieces of spinach within the pancakes.

 • You could substitute the oat flour for regular all-purpose flour (though they won’t be gluten-free).
 I suggest using 3/4 all-purpose and 1/4 whole wheat for healthier pancakes.
 You could also use buckwheat flour.
-The flours can absorb differently so you may need to slightly thin the batter with more yogurt or a little milk (dairy-free or dairy)
+The flours can absorb differently so you may need to slightly thin the batter with more yogurt or a little milk (dairy-free milk or dairy)

 Optional Add-in Ingredients: